gruntwork-io/boilerplate/README.md

 1. **Flexible templating**: Boilerplate uses [Go Template](https://golang.org/pkg/text/template) for templating, which gives you the ability to do formatting, conditionals, loops, and call out to Go functions.
 It also includes helpers for common tasks such as loading the contents of another file.
+1. **Variable types**: Boilerplate variables support types, so you have first-class support for strings, ints, bools, lists, maps, and enums.
 1. **Cross-platform**: Boilerplate is easy to install (it's a standalone binary) and works on all major platforms (Mac, Linux, Windows).